TimeMachine1994/081925-SvelteTweb/SCHEDULE_RECEIPT_FIXES.md

 - Displayed in EST (UTC-5): 2024-11-14 19:00:00 (previous day!)

 ### 2. Payment Notes Not Displayed
-**Problem**: When admin marks memorial as paid and adds notes, these notes don't appear on the payment confirmed page **Data Location**: Notes are stored in `memorial.manualPayment.notes` (set via admin panel) **Current State**: The field exists but is not displayed on the receipt
+**Problem**: When admin marks event as paid and adds notes, these notes don't appear on the payment confirmed page **Data Location**: Notes are stored in `event.manualPayment.notes` (set via admin panel) **Current State**: The field exists but is not displayed on the receipt

 ## Changes Made